 Is it worth climbing the Dome of St. Peter's?

-Although the entrance to St. Peter's Basilica is free and you will surely see it during the guided tour of the Vatican, the ascent to the dome of St. Peter 's is charged separately.
+Although the entrance to St. Peter's Basilica is free and you will surely see it during the guided tour of the Vatican, the climb to the dome of St. Peter 's is charged separately.
 If you are fit and do not suffer from claustrophobia it is worth doing.
 Otherwise from Gianicolo Hill you will have a very similar view of St. Peter's Square.

 Can I visit the Vatican Museums at night?